 The A/R System is managed jointly for striped bass by the North Carolina Department of Environment and Natural Resources, Division of Marine Fisheries, which manages the Albemarle Sound Management Area (ASMA), and the North Carolina Wildlife Resources Commission, Division of Inland Fisheries, which manages the Roanoke River Management Area (RRMA).
 The 2004 FMP, which updated the 1994 FMP, set a target fishing mortality rate equal to 0.22 and threshold spawning stock biomass equal to 400,000 pounds for the A/R System.
-The annual total allowable catch (TAC) of 550,000 pounds is allocated evenly between the recreational and commercial fisheries, with 25% for the RRMA recreational fishery, 25% for the ASMA recreational fishery.
+The annual total allowable catch (TAC) of 550,000 pounds is allocated evenly between the recreational and commercial fisheries, with 25% for the RRMA recreational fishery, 25% for the ASMA recreational fishery, and 50% for the ASMA commercial fishery.

-Total 2011 harvest in the A/R System was estimated at 248,195 pounds, an increase from the 203,028 pounds harvested in 2010, but still 301,805 pounds below the 2011 TAC.
+Total 2010 harvest in the A/R System was estimated at 283,326 pounds, an increase from the 203,028 pounds harvested in 2009, but still 266,674 pounds below the 2010 TAC.
 Each sector harvested within its quota allocation.
-The commercial harvest in the ASMA was estimated at 134,098 pounds.
-Recreational harvest in the ASMA was estimated at 42,536 pounds and in the RRMA at 71,561 pounds.

 A peer-reviewed statistical catch at age stock assessment model was completed in 2010 (see Section II for more results), at which time a Plan Development Team and Advisory Committee were convened to review the 2004 NC Estuarine Striped Bass FMP.
-An updated draft Amendment I NC Estuarine Striped Bass FMP was developed and approved to go out for public comment by the NC Marine Fisheries Commission in September 2011.
+The draft Amendment I NC Estuarine Striped Bass FMP was approved to go out for public comment by the NC Marine Fisheries Commission in September 2011.